rainirrangel/nlw-esports-explorer/README.md

 # NLW

-This is my first project uploaded to Github, please give a feedback to improve my skills.
+This is my first project uploaded to Github, please give me a feedback to improve my skills.

 It is a project for the NLW Esports of Rockseat.